GeorgeBarrett/book-shop/README.md

 ## improvements

-I can't get the png/jpg cover pictures to load onto the home page. stuck on this one There are some styling issues, however I predominantly wanted to do this project to obtain a better understanding of full-stack development
+I can't get the png/jpg cover pictures to load onto the home page. need to resolve this there are also some styling issues that I will go back to